Buchnera americana: Conservation

 In Canada, Buchnera americana is only found in "a 10 km stretch of the shoreline of Lake Huron in South-western Ontario".
 Only six populations exist, and they are considered Endangered provincially and nationally.

 In the United States, bluehearts are found in 11 states, from Ohio and Indiana to Georgia and Missouri.
 They are state ranked from S1 to S5 according to their degree of occurrence: S1 is extremely rare and S5 is secure.
 In Georgia and Virginia bluehearts are listed as S1; they are listed as S2 in Ohio and Texas; they are listed as S3 in Illinois, Kansas, Tennessee and parts of Kentucky; they are listed as S4 in Arkansas, Missouri and parts of Kentucky.

 In Ontario their natural interdunal habitats are threatened by development for housing, cottages and recreational areas, such as parks where the flowers are stepped on or picked.
 In the United States, bluehearts live in prairie habitats, where fire is a necessary disturbance for seed germination and growth of other plants.
 Since burning needs to occur in a rotational 3–4 year cycle in Indiana, Illinois, Missouri and Ohio, Bluehearts are greatly affected by habitat loss in these areas of the United States.

-Ecological importance
+Ecology

 Bluehearts are hemiparasitic, meaning they are able to grow independently without a host but grow more strongly with a host.
 They attach to their host plant by parasitic roots called haustoria.
 During stressful conditions (such as drought), bluehearts may heighten their parasitic effects to the point where a large group of them may damage small trees.
 Common host trees of bluehearts are white oak (Quercus alba), eastern white pine (Pinus strobus), green ash (Fraxinus pennsylvanica), and cottonwood (Populus deltoides).
 Caterpillars of the common buckeye (Junonia coenia) feed on the blueheart.